reinderien/inspiration/readme.md

 ### Naïve/Parallel

-This algorithm is trivially parallelized: the easiest method is to perform the permutation in a parent thread and assign subdivided ƒ search space to _m_ children, such that all children have the same set of inputs in the same order but attempt different combinations for ƒ.
+This algorithm is easily parallelized: the simplest method is to perform the permutation in a parent thread and assign subdivided ƒ search space to _m_ children, such that all children have the same set of inputs in the same order but attempt different combinations for ƒ.
 Each child will have a search space size of 4<sup>n - 1</sup>/m .
 Whichever child finds the first solution returns it to the parent, the parent cancels all children and completes execution.

     for each of n! permutations of x: fork m children each searching 4^(n-1) / m combinations of ƒ